ayushkr7/Web-Dev-Challenges/README.md

-# Web-Dev-Mini-Projects
+# Web-Dev-Challenges

-A collection of mini projects I have made while participating in online Web Dev Challenges
+A collection of my submissions in online Web Dev Challenges
 <br>

 ### Common platform that organize Web Dev Challenges: